1959 Hebgen Lake earthquake: Aftermath

 Amateur radio operator Warren Russel, operating radio-station coded K7ICM transmitted news of the quake at 11:43 p.m.
 (MST).
 At 11:50 p.m., another amateur (Fr.
 Francis A. Peterson of St. Anthony in Idaho) contacted the Idaho State Police who in turn contacted their headquarters in Boise.
 The Montana Highway Patrol, Montana State Civil Defense and the Montana Department of Fish, Wildlife and Parks also received word of the earthquake and its effects.
 The geography of the area plus the damage from the earthquake disrupted and/or obstructed radio communications, making broadcasting accurate information about the quake's effects difficult.

-The Yellowstone County Chapter of the American Red Cross, The Salvation Army and various other local, national, and organizations from multiple states sent aid to the victims of the earthquake.
+The Yellowstone County Chapter of the American Red Cross, The Salvation Army, various other local and national organizations, and organizations from multiple states sent aid to the victims of the earthquake.
 The Red Cross also set up temporary housing in Bozeman and the Wyoming Department of Health sent 200 trailers to the Yellowstone area to be used as hospitals.
 Because the majority of the roads in and around the Yellowstone area were either damaged or blocked by the landslides and the quake, equipment and personnel from the United States Air Force and the U.S. Forest Service were brought in to transport the injured to nearby hospitals outside the quake zone and to perform search and rescue missions in Madison Canyon.
 300 people trapped in the canyon were rescued.
 Rescuers found five to nine bodies in the earthquake zone.
 Residents from the town of Ennis were evacuated to Virginia City and Butte.